So you are in a relationship with an INFP! Here’s how to minimize or altogether avoid disagreements and keep your INFP partner happy.

 20. Don’t plan too much; learn to be spontaneous and enjoy spur-of-the-moment activities with your INFP.

-21. When your partner shares his or her feelings, focus on being supportive and understanding instead of trying to “fix” everything.
+21. When your partner shares their feelings, focus on being supportive and understanding instead of trying to “fix” everything.

-22. Be gentle and tactful; INFPs take almost everything personally.
+22. Be gentle and considerate; INFPs take almost everything personally.

 23. Don’t speak harshly of others in the INFP’s presence.